Let the image go blurry...you'll see Raffi, I promise. |

 While There Is No “I” in “Team,” There Is an “I” in “Timbers”

 For all the goals they scored over the 2024 season, Portland always looked more opportunistic than connected.
 That went well, the fans had fun, etc., but having considered, collectively-constructed options generally works better than, say, giving the ball to this ringer (Evander) or that method (Mosquera to Rodriguez), and hoping that opposing teams won’t figure out a way to contain it or shut it down entirely.
-For what it’s worth, I don’t think fans put enough thought into accepting that some goal-scoring droughts happen not because this or that player failed, but because the opposition came up with a game-plan to make him do so.
+For what it’s worth, I don’t think fans put enough thought into accepting that some goal-scoring droughts happen not because this or that player failed, but because the opposition came up with a game-plan to make the Timbers do so.

 This is a soft theory (as in, I doubt I could collect the data to prove it, and have less interest in trying to), but I believe that Portland’s inability to play with the ball hurt them, not just this season, but for the past several.
 I’ve seen people argue that the some number of players on the roster simply don’t have the touch and composure to play that game, but – and I’m confessing a clear bias here – I refuse to believe any player can make a modern professional roster without the capacity to play some possession soccer.
 I see that as a problem for the Timbers for one key reason (there may be more): it gives them only one mode in which to operate.
 I don’t mean to overstate the point – we’ve all seen Portland players pass the ball backwards, sideways, even out-of-bounds – but the Timbers play for maximal forward momentum to a fault.
 For all the results delivered over the season, it’s predictable in practice and I think that burned them down the stretch, i.e., the point in the season where the need to collect points takes a back seat to a focus on closing out results.
 That brings me to…

 Yeah, yeah.
-It can still derail a show.
+It can still derail a show. |

 The simple fact that he was so often the solution basically proves that he's not even a problem, but…hear me out, his approach to the game has some hand (or foot) in the above.
 To be clear, I don’t see Evander as a selfish player, but a lot of what he does and/or attempts to do leans toward forcing defenders to react and forcing the game generally.
-He brings other players into the game all the time, of course – one doesn’t get to 19 assists without that (or a poop-ton of set-pieces) – but Evander often operates as a soloist, working the ball against a defender hanging on his back, breaking through a double team, etc. All that counts as good work…but it still leaves his teammates waiting while he does his thing and holding runs until he gets free; it makes him the center of attacking movement that relies on one or two things coming together before the rest can even begin to fall into place.
+He brings other players into the game all the time, of course – one doesn’t get to 19 assists without that (or a poop-ton of set-piece assists) – but Evander often operates as a soloist, working the ball against a defender hanging on his back, breaking through a double team, etc. All that counts as good work…but it still leaves his teammates waiting while he does his thing and holding runs until he gets free; it makes him the center of attacking movement that relies on one or two things coming together before the rest can even begin to fall into place.
 I don’t know how much of that follows from Evander’s instincts, and how much follows from what Neville asks him to do, but the sum of the season felt like flying from the seat of Evander’s pants and seeing how far the team could go with it.
 And that's limited.

 Figuring out how to get the most out of Evander – not just in terms of him, the player, but for how the team works as a back-to-front whole, where and how to use him - strikes me as one of the biggest questions for next season.
 I don’t think Neville has it yet – and, to plug another outlets very good work, Morrisonic Podcast made a powerful case that Neville ain’t the man for that job in their 2024 season in review.
 One plausible part of the answer involves relieving him entirely of defensive duties, but I’m not entirely sure how that works, not least due to Evander’s fondness/sometime need to drop all the way back to the defensive third to get on the ball.
 Moreover, how does that work given the (current!) personnel behind him?